sealmove/nimitai/README.md

 *this allows for better and easier integration of parsers into your project*

 ### Will a `.ksy` file found in [Kaitai Struct Collection Gallery](https://formats.kaitai.io/) work as is?
 Mostly yes.
 The official KSY grammar will be supported 100%.
-However, nimitai might have different defaults; for example:
+However, nimitai might have different defaults for using Nim constructs; for example:
-- Nim expressions instead of Kaitai Struct expressions (you will be able to toggle this)
+- Nim expressions instead of Kaitai Struct expressions
+- Nim types instead of Kaitai Struct types

+*you will be able to toggle these*

 ### Notes
 NimVM on [devel](https://github.com/nim-lang/Nim/tree/devel) uses a 16bit address space which doesn't suffice for this project.
 Zevv tweaked NimVM so that its registers' size can change easily.
-Using his fork I am able to run this project without any issues.
+Using [zevv's fork](https://github.com/zevv/Nim/tree/zevv-vmrework) you can run this project already.
 Hopefully his changes will be merged.